delcroip/dolibarr_project_timesheet/README.md

  - total per day and per timesheet
  - Holiday are showed in the timesheet page
  - Layout customisation (show/hide the '00:00', show/hide the draft project task,show ref or not, show the related project or not ... )
- - Dolibarr Print mode supported
  - Timesheet approval by N+1 (home box & email reminder possible)
  - Tasks can be masked/showed via favoris
  - User report by month
- - Project report by month
+ - Project report between dates
  - create invoice from the project report